- What are mechanistic versus organic organizational structures?

 Together, an understanding of these concepts can help managers know how to create and direct organizations that are positioned to successfully accomplish strategic goals and objectives.1

 To understand the role of organizational structure, consider the experience of Justin, a young manager who worked for a logistics and transportation company.
-His success at leading change in the United States gave his leaders the confidence that he could handle a challenging assignment: organize a new supply chain and distribution system for a company in Northern Europe.
+Their success at leading change in the United States gave their leaders the confidence that Justin could handle a challenging assignment: organize a new supply chain and distribution system for a company in Northern Europe.
 Almost overnight, Justin was responsible for hiring competent people, forming them into a coherent organization, training them, and establishing the needed infrastructure for sustained success in this new market.

 If you were given this assignment, what would you do?
 How would you organize your employees?
 How would you help them understand the challenge of setting up a new organization and system?
 These are the kinds of questions that require an understanding of organizational structure, organizational design, organizational change, and organizational development.

-One of the first issues Justin will need to address deals with how he will organize the system he will manage.
+One of the first issues Justin will need to address deals with how they will organize the system.
 “The decisions about the structure of an organization are all related to the concept of organizational design.
 There are two fundamental forms of structure to remember when designing an organization.

 To address these questions, we need to be familiar with two fundamental ways of building an organization.